SeanJM/peach-2/README.md

 <a id="peach_fn_renderEach"></a>
 ### Peach.fn.renderEach

-Takes an array as second argument to render templates
+Takes an `Array` as second argument to render templates

 ```javascript
 var peach      = Peach();